aeromamba-paqm/aeromamba-paqm.github.io/README.md

 # aeromamba-paqm.github.io
-Acompanying website for 'Efficient Audio Super-Resolution with a Differentiable Psychoacoustic Loss' paper submitted to the Jounrla of Audio Engineering Society.
+Acompanying website for 'Efficient Audio Super-Resolution with a Differentiable Psychoacoustic Loss' paper submitted to the Journal of the Audio Engineering Society.